 The term "Arabic" may refer with equal accuracy to either literary Arabic or the many localized varieties of Arabic commonly called "colloquial Arabic".
 Arabs consider literary Arabic as the standard language and tend to view everything else as mere dialects.

-Literary Arabic refers both to the language ...more
+Literary Arabic refers both ...more

 Architectural history is a discipline which records, studies and interprets architecture, its forms, purposes and evolution.
 Architecture has been observed and recorded since ancient times.
 In terms of the study of Western architecture study must begin in Mesopotamia at the founding of civilization. ...more